Cette publication est également disponible en :

 Preserving the soul of Oman

-Several organizations are working alongside UNESCO and the Oman Botanic Garden to ensure this biodiversity continues to thrive.
-The Environment Society of Oman (ESO) is a leading force in efforts to preserve the sultanate’s biodiversity and has been taking action to protect the country’s land and sea ecosystems since 2004.
-It runs numerous awareness-raising campaigns targeting schools and the wider public as well as supporting scientific programs, including studies of sea turtles, coral reefs, mangroves and the Arabian leopard.
-In collaboration with the authorities and local communities, ESO also helps to promote a more sustainable form of development and to improve knowledge of Oman’s outstanding natural heritage.
-In other words, preserving nature by preserving the sultanate’s soul.
+Oman’s biodiversity conservation efforts are supported through a wide network of national institutions and international frameworks, including initiatives linked to UNESCO, working in collaboration with local partners.
+Alongside the Environment Authority, the Oman Botanic Garden and other organizations play a key role in safeguarding the Sultanate’s natural heritage.
+The Environment Society of Oman (ESO) plays an important role in efforts to preserve biodiversity and has been active in supporting the protection of the country’s terrestrial and marine ecosystems since 2004.
+It runs awareness-raising campaigns targeting schools and the wider public, and supports scientific programs including studies of sea turtles, coral reefs, mangroves, and the Arabian leopard.
+In collaboration with authorities and local communities, ESO also helps promote more sustainable development and improve knowledge of Oman’s outstanding natural heritage.
+In this way, these combined efforts contribute to preserving nature and, ultimately, the soul of the Sultanate.

 Comments